cristianoalpigiani/2023-07_usatlasworkshop_tutorial/_episodes/01-accountrequest.md

 To create your profile just type in the information required.

 Now you will upload an SSH public key, **<font color="red">important: do not copy the contents of a file that does not end in `.pub`.
-You mus only upload the `public`(.pub)</font>** part of the key. if you are not sure if you have generated an SSH Public Key before, try the following instructions on your laptop command line.
+You must only upload the `public`(.pub)</font>** part of the key. if you are not sure if you have generated an SSH Public Key before, try the following instructions on your laptop command line.
 ![image info](./../fig/i_a7oldkey.png){:width="700"}

-Follow the next steps if you don't have a public key or want to create an additional one for this analysis facility (it is recommended to use a new SSH key for each instance) for example by replacing "rsa" with "rsa_uc" in the following instructions
+Follow the next steps if you don't have a public key or want to create an additional one for this analysis facility (<font color="Bright Gold">it is recommended to use a new SSH key for each instance</font>) for example by replacing "rsa" with "rsa_uc" in the following instructions
 ![image info](./../fig/i_a8newkey.png){:width="700"}

-Paste the contents of the clipboard on the next text box and update your profile!!
+Paste the contents of the clipboard on the next text box and update your profile!

 Remember to check you didn't add any blank space or additional characters
 ![image info](./../fig/i_a9pastekey.png){:width="700"}